WHERE IS THE BEST PLACE TO HIDE A GPS TRACKER?

 The number of vehicles stolen by thieves varies by year.
 Generally, though, you can expect the FBI to report about 720,000 stolen vehicles per year in the United States.
 Nearly 220 out of 100,000 Americans will experience a car theft within the next year.

+You can do several things to lower your risk of car theft.
+For example, you can choose vehicles that rarely get targeted by criminals instead of models with high theft rates.
+You could also avoid cities with high crime rates.
+Of course, you can't always control these factors.
+Sometimes you own the car you own, and you live where you live.
 The good news is that GPS units can help everyone protect their vehicles.
 To get the most protection, though, you need to know the best places to hide a GPS tracker.

 Most thieves never think to take off the door panels and look for GPS devices.
 Even careful thieves will need to spend a few minutes taking the panels off to hunt for a GPS unit.
 Those minutes could give police all of the time they need to track down the location, arrest the criminals, and take possession of your vehicle.

 Obviously, you don't want to take apart your door very often to recharge your GPS unit's battery.
 It helps to choose a device with a long battery life.
 That makes the LandAirSea Overdrive a strong option.
 Its battery can last up to four weeks when set to communicate its location once per minute.
 You can extend the battery life even further (up to 12 months) by setting the Overdrive to "Low Power Mode."

 The LAS Overdrive comes with access to the Silvercloud app, which lets you toggle between regular and low-power modes.
 The app will also let you track your vehicle's movement right from your mobile device, including a smartphone or tablet.